How YouTube broke professional athletics

 None of this is a slight on the YouTubers who have spotted an opportunity and do an impressive job in engaging with their viewers, often copping unjust hate for putting themselves out there.
 It is smart business from brands, too, as they forever search for improved return on investment.
 The unfortunate consequence is that it means less money available to many of those running genuinely fast.
 Yet as Elson stresses: “Don’t hate the player, hate the game.”

-Certain brands are now offering contracts where athletes are rewarded as much for hitting engagement targets as their performances on the road and track.
-Phily Bowden, the 11th fastest British female marathoner ever, has been admirably transparent around the make-up of her deal with ON having reached the end of a traditional contract with New Balance.
+Certain brands are now offering contracts where athletes are rewarded as much for hitting engagement targets as for their performances on the road and track.
+Phily Bowden, the 11th fastest British female marathoner ever, has been admirably transparent about the makeup of her deal with ON, having reached the end of a traditional contract with New Balance.
 She has a reasonable chance of reaching the 2028 Olympics but the sport’s harsh business reality means she balances training with influencing.

 “I have an athlete contract, all of that is very predictable and traditional, what’s different is the creator side of things,” she told her audience of 170,000 subscribers.
 “Not only am I representing them on the track or on the road racing, I have these videos as well.
 What it means is they value what I do as a creator and I get to create exciting content for them.”